Spurcroft Primary School and Nursery

 The waiting list for ASD at CAMHS is now at least two years.
 At present, CAMHS are not sending the school the diagnostic report directly so parents will need to share this with us.

 Caring for a child with ASD whether diagnosed or not can be very stressful for a family and cause a lot of worry.
-The good news is that once your child is accepted on the pathway, you can access all the organisations that are around for children with a full diagnosis.
+The good news is that once your child is accepted on the pathway, you can access all the organisations that are around for children with a full diagnosis:

 ADHD is a neurodevelopmental condition that affects three main areas:

-Usually these traits needs to be seen in two different places over a period of time.
 The route to a diagnosis is through CAMHS (Child and Adolescent Mental Health Service).
-Their referral criteria can be found herehttps://cypf.berkshirehealthcare.nhs.uk/referrals/
+Their referral criteria can be found here https://cypf.berkshirehealthcare.nhs.uk/referrals/

 There is a long waiting list - it currently stands at over two years.